Haroldinho/Haroldinho.github.io/_posts/2025-08-06-SwingInvesting.md

 ---

+**This is not financial advice, just my attempt to become more financially literate.**
 <!-- //# Swing Trading & Value Investing Simple Learning Plan -->

 ## Phase 1: Foundation (Weeks 1-4)

 ### Core Investment Principles

 - **Week 1**: Market basics and terminology
   - [x] Asset classes, investment vehicles, derivatives and strategies
     - [x] Asset Classes: What you own